siyonasnotra/CatLover/README.md

-This is an improved Version of my Project "Cat Lover" where we can fetch items from an API.
+This is an improved Version of my Mini-Project "Cat Lover" where we can fetch items from an API.

 Can fill some forms for additional Information.